-Short URL: http://tnot.es/usCA
+Short URL: https://tnot.es/usCA

 Also known as the Golden State, in reference to the discovery of gold, southern California now attracts visitors looking for a golden tan.

 The state capital of California is Sacramento.

 County Map of California

 Colourful map of California showing the location of all 58 counties.